 The SPS SIS integrity standards given in the following tables apply to the SPS SIS from all satellites regardless of whether they are occupying locations in the baseline/expandable 24-slot constellation or not.
-These SPS SIS integrity standards therefore apply equally to the SPS SIS from baseline/expandable slot satellites and from surplus satellites.
+These SPS SIS integrity standards therefore apply equally to the SPS SIS from baseline/expandable slot satellites and from auxiliary satellites.

-A timely alert is defined to be an alert provided at the GPS receiver antenna no later than 8 seconds after an instantaneous error exceeds the relevant NTE tolerance for any alert method except SatZap and non-standard Y-code (NSY)/non-standard C/A-code (NSC).
+A timely alert is defined to be an alert provided at the GPS receiver antenna no later than 8 seconds after an instantaneous error exceeds the relevant NTE tolerance for any alert method except SatZap and non-standard code (NSC).
 An additional 2 seconds is assumed for the GPS receiver response time.
-For SatZap and NSY/NSC, a timely alert is defined to be an alert provided at the GPS receiver antenna no later than 10 seconds after an instantaneous error exceeds the relevant NTE tolerance.
+For SatZap and NSC, a timely alert is defined to be an alert provided at the GPS receiver antenna no later than 10 seconds after an instantaneous error exceeds the relevant NTE tolerance.